rajakprogrammer/Strategic-Framework-for-Network-Anomaly-Detection/README.md

-In the rapidly evolving digital landscape network security and efficiency are important especially with the increasingly widespread network anomalies that can cause severe performance degradation.
+In the rapidly evolving digital landscape network security and efficiency are important especially with the increasingly widespread network anomalies that can cause severe performance degradation.
 This study introduces a hybrid machine learning approach that combines Random Forest and Naive Bayes algorithm to address anomaly detection challenges.
 Using the ’UNSW-NB15 1’ dataset, data preprocessing is performed,